GalaxyLittlepaws/Galaxy-s-Cat-Roleplay-System/ReadMe.md

 This is a game system for roleplaying as cats in Second Life.
 It is a work in progress, and is not yet ready for use.

-It is currently tailored for the Maneki Neko avatar.
+It is currently tailored for the Maneki Neko and TWI Wildcat avatars.

 OpenSimulator support is planned, but not yet implemented.